PHOTOS: Why The Philippines Has So Many Teen Moms

 In one of Manila's poor neighborhoods, a midwife prays to her saint, Ina ng Awa, the mother of pity or compassion.
 The carved wood statue hanging on the wall of her home is oily and chipped from age.
 A string of dried-out jasmine flowers hang from one outstretched hand, and on the other, the saint cradles a baby.
 The midwife believes Ina ng Awa is the patron saint for the women who come to her asking for abortions.

 In the Philippines, abortions are illegal in all cases.
-Perhaps more powerfully, it's considered a sin.
+Perhaps more powerfully, abortion is considered a sin.
 The midwife understands all this yet will offer abortions.
 She asked that her name not be used for fear of arrest or reprisal.

 The women who come to her are too poor to raise another child or unwed and ashamed or so young, she said.
 "They still think like children."
 The midwife, who has delivered more babies than she can count, believes abortions are wrong, but she pities the women.

 For an abortion, she charges her clients on a sliding scale, usually 100 pesos, or about $2.
-If the woman has a bit more money, the midwife might charge $10, but more often women in her neighborhood are poor, and she'll accept a cigarette or a 10-cent cup of instant coffee as payment.
+If the woman has a bit more money, the midwife might charge $10, but more often, women in her neighborhood are poor so she'll accept a cigarette or a 10-cent cup of instant coffee as payment.

 She demonstrates her technique for massaging a woman's womb: a scooping motion to lift the uterus, then she grinds down with her fingers to crush the fetus, pressing into a woman's belly until her hands start to cramp.
 She gathers bitter melon leaves from her garden, which she steeps into an acrid tea and tells the woman to drink.
 She says these methods usually will end a pregnancy.

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.